Jaimeloeuf/SS/README.md

 Specifically:
 - readability (and in extension, familiarity)
 - ease of use (easy and intuitive constructs/syntax)
-- no stupid module issues like python
-- typed language
+- strongly & statically typed language
 - high level language
 - simple memory model
     - either with a gc
     - or using a borrow tracker like rust
 - not too verbose
 - not too abstract, e.g. can support abstract ideas like meta programming, but not too extreme as it may reduce readability and in extension, maintainability
+- no stupid module issues like python

 ## Goals / Milestones